 We are subject to market risk with respect to our sales of natural gas, which have historically been subject to volatile market conditions.
 Our exposure to market risk is heightened when we have a fixed-price sales contract with a customer that is not covered by a futures contract, or when we are otherwise unable to pass through natural gas price increases to customers.
-Natural gas prices and availability are affected by many factors, including, among others, drilling activity, supply, weather conditions, overall economic conditions and foreign and domestic government regulations.
+Natural gas prices and availability are affected by many factors, including, among others, drilling activity, supply, weather conditions, the global trade environment, overall economic conditions and foreign and domestic government regulations.

-Natural gas costs represented \$94.9 million of our cost of sales in 2018 and \$30.5 million of our cost of sales for the three months ended March 31, 2019.
+Natural gas costs represented \$94.9 million of our cost of sales in 2018 and \$70.4 million of our cost of sales for the nine months ended September 30, 2019.

 In October 2018, in support of our Zero Now truck financing program, we entered into two commodity swap contracts with Total Gas & Power North America, an affiliate of TOTAL and THUSA, for a total of five million diesel gallons annually from April 1, 2019 to June 30, 2024.
-These commodity swap contracts are intended to manage risks related to the diesel -to -natural gas price spread in connection with the natural gas fuel supply commitments we expect to make in our anticipated fueling agreements with fleet operators that participate in the Zero Now program.
+These commodity swap contracts are intended to manage risks related to the diesel-to-natural gas price spread in connection with the natural gas fuel supply commitments we make in our fueling agreements with fleet operators that participate in the Zero Now truck financing program.

 We have prepared a sensitivity analysis to estimate our exposure to price risk with respect to our commodity swap contracts.
-If the diesel-to-natural gas price spread were to fluctuate by 10% as of March 31, 2019, we would expect a corresponding fluctuation in the fair value of our commodity swap contracts of approximately \$6.9 million.
+If the diesel-to-natural gas price spread were to fluctuate by 10% as of September 30, 2019, we would expect a corresponding fluctuation in the fair value of our commodity swap contracts of approximately \$6.3 million.